OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Details of analysis

 Notably, as shown in the results above, model performance varies across different interaction steps, indicating that evaluation at a single step is insufficient.
 Therefore, it is necessary to assess model performance across multiple steps to obtain a more comprehensive and reliable understanding of their inductive reasoning capabilities.

-\subsection{More Results and Implementation Details of Task Success Status}
+\subsection{More results and implementation details of task success status}

-\paragraph{More Results of Task Success Status.} We provide detailed results of task success status for 14 models in \textit{Energy Dispatch} and \textit{Repo System} in Figure~\ref{fig:appendix_task_success}.
+We provide detailed results of task success status for 14 models in \textit{Energy Dispatch} and \textit{Repo System} in Figure~\ref{fig:appendix_task_success}.
 We can observe that there is a significant gap between human and SOTA LLMs.
 Notably, most LLMs fail all tasks in \textit{Energy Dispatch}, indicating an inability of long-horizon inductive reasoning.